 The city insists its new program will ease parking woes for residential drivers.
-It says the fact the permit application and management of the permit itself can be taken care of through online methods, is one big burden off the shoulders of drivers.
+It says the fact that the permit application and management of the permit itself can be taken care of through online methods, is one big burden off the shoulders of drivers.

 You don’t have to worry, if you’re not tech savvy either.
 The NBPA says there will be a 24-hour hotline set up for residents who need assistance with the new digital permit program.
 You can also still come down to NBPA’s permit office.
 Residents can begin applying for the new digital parking permits any time after May 1st.